useRbozeman/markoff/README.md

 We have a very interesting study here of survival times after exposure to a deadly biological agent for a few species of fish.
 However, to complicate matters, the survival times are censored.
-For some of the fish, we only know that the lived until at least a certain time.
+For some of the fish, we only know that they lived until at least a certain time.
 We are interested in figuring out the average survival time, and luckily, it's pretty easy to do this with Bayesian statistics.
 In particular we'll use Rstan to fit the model.